MicrosoftDocs/cpp-docs/docs/mfc/exception-handling-in-mfc.md

 |[COleDispatchException Class](../mfc/reference/coledispatchexception-class.md)|Dispatch (automation) exceptions|
 |[CUserException Class](../mfc/reference/cuserexception-class.md)|Exception that alerts the user with a message box, then throws a generic [CException Class](../mfc/reference/cexception-class.md)|

-> [!NOTE]
->  MFC supports both C++ exceptions and the MFC exception macros.
+Since version 3.0, MFC has used C++ exceptions but still supports its older exception handling macros, which are similar to C++ exceptions in form.
+Although these macros are not recommended for new programming, they are still supported for backward compatibility.
+In programs that already use the macros, you can freely use C++ exceptions as well.
+During preprocessing, the macros evaluate to the exception handling keywords defined in the MSVC implementation of the C++ language as of Visual C++ version 2.0.
+You can leave existing exception macros in place while you begin to use C++ exceptions.
+For information on mixing macros and C++ exception handling and on converting old code to use the new mechanism, see the articles [Exceptions: Using MFC Macros and C++ Exceptions](../mfc/exceptions-using-mfc-macros-and-cpp-exceptions.md) and [Exceptions: Converting from MFC Exception Macros](../mfc/exceptions-converting-from-mfc-exception-macros.md).
+The older MFC exception macros, if you still use them, evaluate to C++ exception keywords.
+See [Exceptions: Changes to Exception Macros in Version 3.0](../mfc/exceptions-changes-to-exception-macros-in-version-3-0.md).
 MFC does not directly support Windows NT structured exception handlers (SEH), as discussed in [Structured Exception Handling](/windows/win32/debug/structured-exception-handling).

 ##  <a name="_core_further_reading_about_exceptions"></a> Further Reading About Exceptions